gscrow/dressipi-com/_jobs/software-engineer-ml.markdown

 is-open: false
 ---

 Interested in disrupting the trillion pound retail industry?
-We’re tackling one of the hottest and most challenging problems in Machine Learning: building a personalisation system that understands fashion.
+We’re tackling one of the hottest and most challenging problems in Machine Learning: building a personalization system that understands fashion.

 ### Where you can make an impact